Leading baby food and nutrition expert Annabel Karmel explains the different stages of introducing your baby to solid food

 - If they struggle to eat from a spoon, simply dip your clean finger in the purée and feed them from that.

 - Very first foods should be easy to digest and unlikely to provoke an allergy.
 Butternut squash and root vegetable purées like carrot or sweet potato are good options – orange-coloured vegetables are a rich source of vitamin A, important for growth and to help your baby fight infections.

 - Apple and pear also make good first fruit purées, while banana, papaya and avocado are brilliant ‘no cook’ foods – just mash them.

 - Once your baby is used to smooth foods, you can begin getting them used to soft lumps and bumps.
 Try adding cheese to vegetable purées before moving on to other proteins like meat and fish.

 - Eggs are very nutritious and fine from six months if cooked until solid and there is no family history of egg allergies.
 If an egg does cause a reaction, the effect will be almost immediate, in which case seek medical advice.
 Well-cooked scrambled eggs make a good breakfast for your baby.

 - Puréed chicken is an ideal first protein as it’s easy to digest and the darker meat is a good source of iron.
 Try my chicken with sweet potato and apple recipe.

-Oily fish such as salmon is important for the development of your baby’s vision and nervous system.
-Your baby’s brain will triple in size during the first year so give them oily fish from six months, but no more than two portions a week, as there is a concern that it can contain low levels of pollutants such as mercury; the NHS Live Well website has more information.
+- Oily fish such as salmon is important for the development of your baby’s vision and nervous system.
+Your baby’s brain will triple in size during the first year so give them oily fish from six months, but no more than two portions a week; the NHS Live Well website has more information.